Gravebot/Gravebot/CONTRIBUTE.md

 ## Rules

-Gravebot is written in ES6/Babel javascript, we try to avoid ES5 as much as possible.
+Gravebot is written in ES6/Babel javascript, we try to avoid ES5 specific syntax as much as possible.

 - No using `var`, instead properly using `let` and `const`
 - Using `import` and `export` for modules, and avoiding using `require` unless it's for JSON